isomerpages/moe-christchurchsec/_our-school/Motto & Crest.md

 ---
 <strong><center><u>Our Motto</u></center></strong>

-'PRAY and WORK'
+<center>'PRAY and WORK'

-Our motto comes from the Bible verse,
+<br>Our motto comes from the Bible verse,

-“And we pray this in order that you may live a life worthy of the Lord and may please him in every way: bearing fruit in every good work, growing in the knowledge of God”,
+<br>“And we pray this in order that you may live a life worthy of the Lord and may please him in every way: bearing fruit in every good work, growing in the knowledge of God”,

-Colossians 1:10, NIV
+<br>Colossians 1:10, NIV</center>